3D Interface Models for Rayleigh-Taylor Problems: Interface models

 \section{Interface models}

-We consider two (open) volumes of inviscid, incompressible, irrotational fluid $\Omega^+(t)$ and $\Omega^-(t)$, separated by a time-dependent evolving material interface $\Gamma(t)$ (the free surface), where $t$ denotes time.
+When the fluids are inviscid, incompressible, and irrotational in their respective bulks, the 3D Euler equations can be written as boundary integral equations involving only the interface position and the vortex sheet density on the interface.
+In three dimensions, these nonlocal integral equations were first derived and simulated by \citet{BaMeOr1984}, following the earlier derivation by \citet{Bi1962} and \citet{Ro1956} for vortex sheets in 2D flows.
+We consider two immiscible, inviscid, incompressible, irrotational fluids occupying two open volumes $\Omega^+(t)$ and $\Omega^-(t)$ in $\mathbb{R}^3$, separated by a time-dependent material interface $\Gamma(t)$, where $t$ denotes time.
 The evolution of the fluid is restricted to a time interval $0 \le t \le T$, and is modeled by the incompressible and irrotational Euler equations, which can be written as

 with the constraints that

 The initial interface $\Gamma(0)$ is specified and hence so too are the initial domains $\Omega^\pm(0)$, and initial conditions for velocity and density are given: